MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     ```

     > **NOTE**: There are many other ways to create wireframe diagrams.
-For an AI-based, vibe coding type of approach, you can use Microsoft's M365 Copilot.
+For an AI-based approach that aligns with your vibe coding process, you can use Microsoft's M365 Copilot.
 Just provide M365 Copilot with a description of your app (the contents of your PRD) and ask the AI to create images of low-fidelity wireframe diagrams.
 For high-fidelity wireframe diagrams that you create manually, you can use a UI/UX design tool such as Figma.

 1. In the Chat view, enter the following prompt:

     ```markdown
-    Save the low-fidelity wireframe diagrams as text files.
+    Save the low-fidelity wireframe diagrams as text files, one file for each web page and one for navigation.
     ```

 1. Monitor the Chat view to ensure that all of the files are saved, and then select **Keep**.